MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/anti-spoofing-protection.md

 - **Spoof intelligence**: Review spoofed messages from senders in internal and external domains, and allow or block those senders.
 For more information, see [Learn more about spoof intelligence](learn-about-spoof-intelligence.md).

-- **Anti-phishing policies**: Basic anti-phishing policies are available in EOP, and more advanced anti-phishing policies are available in Advanced Threat Protection (ATP).
+- **Anti-phishing policies**: Basic anti-phishing policies are available in EOP, and more advanced anti-phishing policies are available in Office 365 Advanced Threat Protection (ATP).
 For more information, see [Anti-phishing protection in Office 365](anti-phishing-protection.md).

 - **Email authentication**: An integral part of any anti-spoofing effort is the use of email authentication (also known as email validation) by using SPF, DKIM, and DMARC.
 For more information, see [Email authentication in Office 365](email-validation-and-authentication.md).